 - To assist in the growth of the local economy by increasing the number of visitors to our district.

 - To help manage our waste and environment by reducing the amount of waste going to landfill.

 - To improve the accessibility of our services by increasing the number available online.

 - To support people to adopt healthier lifestyles by increasing usage of council recreational facilities.

-Speaking about the consultation, Chair of the Council’s Policy and Resources Committee, Councillor Phelim Gildernew, said:
+Speaking about the consultation, Chair of the Council’s Policy and Resources Committee, Councillor Dominic Molloy, said:

-“I’d encourage local people to take a few minutes to complete our short survey, so we can use their feedback to refine or confirm the objectives”.
+“I would encourage local people to take a few minutes to complete our short survey, so we can use their feedback to measure where we are at present and if we need to refine or confirm the objectives”.

-For more information and to complete a short survey on the performance improvement objectives, click here.
-The consultation closes at 12noon on Friday 5 May 2017.
+For more information and to complete a short survey on the performance improvement objectives, visit www.midulstercouncil.org/improvementobjectives.
+The consultation closes at 12noon on Friday 27 April 2018.